norlab/LIS-546-SPR2021/content/data-integration.md

 The first activity in data integration is to informally or formally model the structure of a data table.
 In DC 1 we created data dictionaries which were focused on providing users of data a quick and precise overview of their contents.
 Data dictionaries are also a method for informally modeling the content of a dataset so that we, as curators, can make informed decisions about restructuring and cleaning.

-Here is an example of two data dictionaries for the same conceptual information: 311 service requests to the city of [Chicago, IL](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy) and [Austin, TX](https://data.austintexas.gov/City-Government/311-Unified-Data-Test-Site-2019/i26j-ai4z).
+Here is an example of two data dictionaries for the same conceptual information: 311 service requests to the city of [Chicago, IL](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy) and [Austin, TX](https://data.austintexas.gov/City-Government/311-Unified-Data-Test-Site-2019/i26j-ai4z) (not especially the section called "Columns in this Dataset").
 Intuitively, we would expect that data from these two cities are similar enough in  content that they can be meaningfully combined.

-Before even before looking at the content of either data table we can assume there will be:
+If we look at the [purpose of 311](https://www.govtech.com/dc/articles/What-is-311.html) we should be able to imagine at least a few of the columns, before we even dive into an existing dataset.
+We can probably safely assume there will be:

 1. A date
 2. A report of some service outage or complaint